How Long Does Raw Chicken Last in the Fridge?

 According to the Food and Drug Administration (FDA), you just have one or two days after purchasing to cook your refrigerated bird.
 That goes for the whole chicken or just pieces of it, like the breast or thigh.
 It might sound like way too small a window, but it’s what the FDA calls a “short but safe time limit” to avoid food poisoning.

 Your best bet for really making sure your chicken doesn’t go bad is to stick it in the freezer.
-If it’s uncooked, you’ve got about a year for a whole bird and nine months for pieces.
+If it’s uncooked, it will last about a year for a whole bird and nine months for pieces.
 For fans of giblets, the FDA claims those will also last a couple days in a fridge and three to four months in a freezer.

-You can also freeze chicken that’s already been cooked, but they won’t last quite as long.
-Nuggets and patties will keep for one to three months, baked or fried pieces can go for four months, and ones covered in sauce or gravy can still be good for six months after freezing them.
+You can also freeze chicken that’s already been cooked, but they won’t last quite as long as uncooked.
+Baked or fried pieces of chicken can last in the freezer for four months, nuggets and patties will keep for one to three months, and ones covered in sauce or gravy can still be good for six months after freezing them.

-Instead of just going by the date its stamped with, it’s important to know what to look for to tell if your chicken has spoiled.
+Instead of just going by the date on packaging, it’s important to know what to look for to tell if your chicken has spoiled.
 A change in color could be totally normal, but fading or darkening meat might be a sign it’s gone bad.
 More obvious indicators include a distinct “off” odor and a sticky, tacky, or slimy texture when you touch it.
 (P.S.
 It’s also perfectly safe to trim off freezer burn and eat the rest of the unaffected meat.)

-Now all you need is to decide on which chicken-based recipe to whip up next.
-Click here for some of our favorites!
+Now all you need is to decide on which chicken recipes you want to whip up next!